 But by assigning unique call tracking numbers to each campaign, businesses can see which specific advertising initiatives prompted people to call them.
 Businesses can then use this information to determine which marketing strategies get the best results and plan their next campaigns accordingly.

 Today’s customers want a more personalized experience, and call tracking can help provide that service.
 Call tracking gives businesses access to vital information on each incoming caller, including addresses and demographics.
 Enhanced features, such as consumer profiles, offer even more in-depth customer data.

 It can also show when incoming calls are most likely to take place, and whether someone is a first-time or repeat caller.
 Using this information, businesses can gain a better understanding of their customers and how to best market to them with more precisely targeted campaigns.

 Once calls begin coming into a business, the next step is to ensure those calls convert into sales.
-Call tracking tools like call recording can help sales reps improve their performance by letting reps and their supervisors listen to customer interactions.
+Other tools like call recording can help sales reps improve their performance by letting reps listen to customer interactions.

-With call recording, businesses can gain a better understanding of which tactics are more likely to lead to sales and adjust training methods accordingly.
-It can also be used to discover the questions and concerns most often raised by customers to better prepare sales reps for a variety of scenarios.
+With call recording, businesses gain a better understanding of which tactics are more likely to lead to sales and adjust training methods accordingly.
+It can also be used to address questions and concerns most often raised by customers to better prepare sales reps for a variety of scenarios.